Financial-Times/o-crossword/README.md

 # o-crossword

-An experimental Origami component to implement a responsive crossword.
+Deprecated: There is no direct Origami replacement.
+Formally: An experimental Origami component to implement a responsive crossword.

 ## To build this locally